Ashwith897/Ashwith-s-Folder/README.md

-i made a rule based chatbot which asks which destination you want to go to and also will give some suggestions to.
+I made a character hit animations and death animations spritesheet.